iann0036/tf-cfn-provider/docs/providers/spotinst/ElastigroupGcp.md

 `Operator` - (Optional) The operator used to evaluate the threshold against the current metric value.
 Valid values: "gt" (greater than), "get" (greater-than or equal), "lt" (less than), "lte" (less than or equal).

 `Action` - (Optional) Scaling action to take when the policy is triggered.

+`Type` - (Optional) Type of scaling action to take when the scaling policy is triggered.
+Valid values: "adjustment", "setMinTarget", "updateCapacity", "percentageAdjustment".

 `Adjustment` - (Optional) Value to which the action type will be adjusted.
 Required if using "numeric" or "percentageAdjustment" action types.